midibox/mios32/apps/tutorials/029_keyboard_velocity/README.txt

 Once the adaption has been finished, you can set DEBUG_VERBOSE_LEVEL to 1 in app.c so that no debug messages are displayed anymore.

+For debouncing the keys a note based locking mechanism has been implemented:
+- whenever a key plays a Note On event, no additional Note On will be played until the "early contact" has been released
+- whenever a key plays a Note Off event, no additional Note Off will be played until the "early contact" has been released

 Enjoy your keyboard! :-)

 ===============================================================================